 * The % Daily Value (DV) tells you how much a nutrient in a serving of food contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.

-Tomatoes, Chicken Breast, Whole Wheat Spaghetti (durum Whole Wheat Semolina, Niacin, Folic Acid, Ferrous Sulphate (iron), Riboflavin, Thiamine Mononitrate), Shredded Part Skim Mozzarella Cheese (pasteurized Part-skim Milk, Cheese Culture, Salt And Enzymes, Potato Starch, Corn Starch And Calcium Sulfate Added To Prevent Caking, Natamycin (a Natural Mold Inhibitor), Whole Wheat Flour, Bell Pepper, Egg Whites, Skim Milk, Olive Oil, Panko Bread Flakes (wheat Flour, Yeast, Sea Salt, Sugar, Soybean Flour, Molasses, Yeast Food, Ascorbic Acid), Orange Juice, Parmesan Cheese (pasteurized Part-skim Milk, Cheese Cultures, Salt, Enzymes), Basil, Salt, Garlic, Parsley, Oregano, Black Pepper, Red Pepper Flakes.
+Tomatoes, Boneless Skinless Chicken Breast, Whole Wheat Spaghetti (durum Whole Wheat Semolina, Niacin, Folic Acid, Ferrous Sulphate (iron), Riboflavin, Thiamine Mononitrate), Shredded Part Skim Mozzarella Cheese (pasteurized Part-skim Milk, Cheese Culture, Salt And Enzymes, Potato Starch, Corn Starch And Calcium Sulfate Added To Prevent Caking, Natamycin (a Natural Mold Inhibitor), Panko (wheat Flour, Salt, Yeast, Sugar, Yeast Food), Whole Wheat Flour, Egg Whites, Skim Milk, Red Bell Pepper, Olive Oil, Orange Juice, Parmesan Cheese (pasteurized Part-skim Milk, Cheese Cultures, Salt, Enzymes), Oregano, Basil, Salt, Garlic, Parsley, Black Pepper, Red Pepper Flakes.